 Project Lead: Dr Abdallah Ghazlan | The University of Melbourne Problem / thesis Light gauge steel (LGS) offers significant advantages over other materials including lightweight, quicker construction times, non-combustibility and resistance to rotting, shrinking, warping and termite attack.
-Today, it is not clearly understood which tools and inputs should be considered at the early planning phase for a LGS solution to be a viable structural construction alternative to timber, steel and other structural systems, particularly in midrise building applications.
-The project will develop computational design and optimisation tools for generating LGS building systems with excellent structural/fire performance that are benchmarked against an existing project that has employed traditional methods to quantify time and cost savings.
+Today, it is not clearly understood which tools and inputs should be considered at the early planning phase for a LGS solution to be a viable structural construction alternative to timber, steel and other structural systems, particularly in mid-rise building applications.
+Outcome The project developed computational design and optimisation tools for generating LGS building systems with excellent structural/fire performance that was benchmarked against an existing project that has employed traditional methods to quantify time and cost savings.
 List of partners:

-BlueScope Steel, The University of Melbourne, Queensland University of Technology List of researchers:
+${\bf Blue Scope}\ , {\bf The\ University\ of\ Melbourne}\ , {\bf Queensland\ University\ of\ Technology}$ List of researchers:

-Dr Abdallah Ghazlan, Dr Tu Le, Dr Yousef Alqaryouti, Dr Muhammad Wasim, Dr Sara Omrani, Dr Tai Thai, A/ Prof Hafizah Ramli Sulong, Prof Tuan Ngo, Prof Nelson Lam, Prof Robin Drogemuller Date commenced and duration:
+Dr Abdallah Ghazlan, Dr Tu Le, Dr Yousef Alqaryouti, Dr Muhammad Wasim, Dr Sara Omrani, Dr Tai Thai, A/ Prof Hafizah Ramli Sulong, Prof Tuan Ngo, Prof Nelson Lam, Prof Robin Drogemuller Date commenced and completed: